yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 The main project and each of the modules contain a project-descriptor file called `pom.xml`; which contains information about the project's properties, dependencies, build configuration, and so on.
 A module is considered a Processing Unit module if its `pom.xml` file contains the property `gsType=PU`.
 In this case, only the feeder and the processor are considered Processing Unit modules.

 {% comment %}
-For a full overview of the OpenSpaces Maven plugin project templates, refer to: _link will be added soon._
+For a full overview of the XAP Maven plugin project templates, refer to: _link will be added soon._
 {% endcomment %}

 # Compiling the Processing Unit Project